xieyuheng/logic-db/README.md

-# logic-db
+# logic db

 Aims :
-- combine logic programming and database
+- combine logic programming and database in js
 - practical and simple API

 Features :